 Before you start any new educational journey, consider taking some time to reflect on your motivation for it.
 In this case, consider asking yourself the question:

 Why do I want to learn Java?

-By thinking about this question upfront—and coming up with a clear answer—you will be setting a North Star to which you can look along your journey.
+By thinking about this question upfront, you will have a North Star to which you can look along your journey.
 That way, if you ever get stuck, you’ll have a reason (or reasons) to continue.

 In addition, consider setting a clear goal for what you want to accomplish.
 Are you interested in pursuing a career in software engineering?
 Great!
 In that case you should focus on Java and software.
 Are you looking to build mobile apps on the side?
 If so, you’ll want to master the basics of Java, then explore Java and mobile application development.

-One mistake that many new developers make is to delve headfirst into learning a programming language, without first taking the time to reflect on what skills they need to learn.
-This can be a problem because, if you don’t master the fundamentals at the beginning, you may lack the knowledge you need to explore more advanced topics further down the line.
+One mistake that many new developers make is to delve headfirst into learning a programming language.
+This is a problem.
+Ignoring the fundamentals may mean that you may lack the knowledge you need to explore more advanced topics further down the line.

 You can learn the basics of Java through a structured online Java course, books, or Java tutorials.

 The Java programming language encompasses a wide range of concepts, and even expert Java developers are still learning how to best use the language.
 With that said, there are a few key topics that you should master at the start of your journey.
 Let’s explore these one by one.

 The first step of learning any programming language is to master the syntax of the language.
 Developers use the word “syntax” to describe the way they write code.
 Syntax refers to, among other things, how code is written, what characters are used and where, and how to add comments to a file.